 In his book, “How Not To Die“, Dr. Greger mentioned how much he liked Honeycrisp Apples.
 He said they were sweeter and juicier than other apples.
 This was news to me.
 I thought all apples came in two varieties: sweet or tart.
 I didn’t realize there were different levels of sweetness and tartness and juiciness!

 The only apples I had tried were Red Delicious and Granny Smith.
 Red Delicious apples were always mealy, not very juicy, and not very sweet.
-Granny Smith apples were always too tart for me, unless they were cooked.
+Granny Smith apples were always too tart for me, unless they were cooked into a pie with lots of sugar.

 Following Dr. Greger’s recommendation, I bought a Honeycrisp Apple on our next trip to the grocery store.
 He is absolutely right: it’s sweet and juicy.
 And unlike any raw apple I’d ever tasted, it wasn’t mealy either…very crispy.